bgoonz/BGOONZ_BLOG_2.0/notes/articles/4Way2addExternalJS-in-React.md

 [Helmet](https://github.com/nfl/react-helmet) takes plain HTML tags and outputs plain HTML tags.

-Note: React Helmet is heavier than react-script-tag, so I wouldn’t recommend using it if your only purpose is to use `script` tags.
+Note: React Helmet is heavier than react-script-tag, so I wouldn't recommend using it if your only purpose is to use `script` tags.

 Though the above solutions are simple to achieve, it requires us to add additional packages that might bulk up our application.
 If you have some experience coding, then you can do: